Coffee enthusiasts are always eager to try new drinks and have numerous questions about what they will taste like.

 You can easily make coffee ice cubes by freezing brewed coffee in an ice cube tray.
 You can then use it like regular ice cubes, but it'll leave you with more coffee flavor instead of water once they start to melt.

-You can check out this recipe if you want to learn more about it.
-I’ll discuss the espresso coffee and orange juice to use below.
+You can check out this recipe to learn more about it.
+I'll discuss the espresso coffee and orange juice to use below.

 Which orange juice is best used?

-The best orange juice to use in combination with espresso coffee is a high-quality, cold-pressed juice.
+The best orange juice to pair with espresso coffee is a high-quality, cold-pressed juice.

-So if you’re looking for an orange juice that will really complement your espresso coffee, go for a cold-pressed variety.
+If you're looking for an orange juice that complements your espresso coffee perfectly, opt for a cold-pressed variety.

 If you have the time, you can consider juicing some oranges yourself.
 This will be extra delicious, especially when the oranges are in season.
 It'll make for the perfect basis for this coffee drink.

-What coffee beans are best used for this orange juice coffee?
+What type of coffee beans are best suited for this orange juice coffee?

 There are a few things to consider when finding the best coffee beans for an orange juice coffee.

 Espresso beans are most often used when preparing espresso coffee.
-These coffee beans are roasted longer for a more robust and complex flavor.
+These coffee beans are roasted for a longer period to achieve a more robust and complex flavor.

 You can also use a medium roast for this drink if you prefer this.
 I wouldn't recommend using a light roast for this orange juice coffee.

-Light roasted coffee beans are slightly more acidic than the darker roasts, which will make your orange juice coffee taste a bit too acidic.
+Lightly roasted coffee beans are slightly more acidic than darker roasts, which can make your orange juice coffee taste a bit too acidic.
 The darker roasted coffee beans will help balance this out.

 You can, however, change up the ratio to your liking.
-I’ve tested a few different ratios that all had surprisingly great taste.
+I've tested a few different ratios, all of which had surprisingly great taste.

 You can have a look below at the ratio of orange juice to espresso and see which might be the best for you:

-As you can see, you can choose to use a single or doppio espresso for a regular-sized drink.
+As you can see, you have the option to choose a single or doppio espresso for a regular-sized drink.

 In the table, I've listed the ratios for a regular-sized drink.
 This is perfect if you've not tried this recipe and want to test it out yourself.